 Building a Website Amidst COVID-19: The Advantages of Virtual Meetings

 With video chat and conferences, it has never been easier to collaborate with others.
-When collaborating, it’s important you make use of technology that provides you with face-to-face time.
-Although text-messaging is a fantastic way of keeping in touch with your collaborator, you also need to spend time getting to know him or her.
-That can only become accomplished by looking at him or her in the eye.
+However, when collaborating, you must make use of technology that provides you with face-to-face time.
+Although text messaging is a fantastic way of keeping in touch with your collaborator, you also need to spend time getting to know him or her.
+That can only be accomplished by looking at him or her in the eye.

 Collaboration Allows You to Learn New Skills

 Collaborating with other web designers will expose you to new concepts and tools that can enable you to work better.
-That could be on the programming side, or the aesthetic side.
+That could be on the programming side of the aesthetic side.
 No matter how well-versed you are in web design, you can always learn more.
-Be open to collaborating with others so you can enhance your skills and look at things from a new perspective.
+So be open to collaborating with others to enhance your skills and look at things from a new perspective.
 As you gain more outside perspectives via collaboration, you will start to think outside the box when presented with new challenges.

 Building a Website Amidst COVID-19: What Works in One Industry Doesn’t Always Work in Another

 Just because you know how to build a good website.
 So, this doesn’t mean you know how to make sites for different industries.
-A clothing e-store will have different requirements than a law firm website, and a construction industry site will have different needs.
+For example, a clothing e-store will have different requirements than a law firm website, and a construction industry site will have different needs.
 Then a children’s entertainer’s website.
-If you are designing a site for a sector you have not previously worked in.
+If you are designing a site for a sector, you have not previously worked in.
 You can gain valuable insights by leveraging collaboration from other web designers who are familiar with various industries.

 Leveraging Online Collaboration Helps You to Avoid Time and Distance Issues

 Online collaboration is fantastic for solving time and distance problems.
-Unlike the old days, you can now send a milestone or question to a collaborator in another time zone.
+You can now send a milestone or question to a collaborator in another time zone, unlike the old days.
 When you finish your workday at 6 pm and have a response ready and waiting.
 As soon as you log on in the morning.
 Solving distance problems, in that collaborators can work from anywhere in the world.
 As a result, a good method to build a website amidst COVID-19.

-So, enables you to work with many more diverse people than you would in an office environment.
-Being able to source people from around the globe allows you to access an extensive range of skills.
+So, it enables you to work with many more diverse people than you would in an office environment.
+In addition, being able to source people from around the globe allows you to access an extensive range of skills.
 And remember, they can benefit from your ideas and expertise as much as you can benefit from theirs.